rootiest/zippy-klipper_config/extras/filament_change/README.md

 This helps to prevent accidental triggering outside of prints when performing maintenance and other tasks.

 # Changelog

+## v2.3.0 2023-02-17

+- Check for missing `min_extrude_temp` setting in config and use `170` as a fallback if it is not defined.
+(170 is the default value that Klipper uses when none is defined)

 ## v2.2.5 2023-1-27